great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ### Manually Migrate V2 Checkpoints to V3 Checkpoints

 In Great Expectations version 0.13.7, we introduced an improved Checkpoints feature which deprecated Validation Operators.
 Instead of the Checkpoint refering to Validation Operators that were in the `great_expectations.yml` file, they were combined into the Checkpoint configuration itself as part of the `action_list`.
-In addition, the V3 Checkpoints utilize the `BatchRequest`, which take advantage of the `DataConnectors` and `ExecutionEngine` that are features of the V3-style Datasource.  `BatchRequest` enables your V3 Checkpoint to be run on the latest single batch of data, or the latest year of batches, with multi-batch Expectations soon to come.
+In addition, the V3 Checkpoints utilize the `BatchRequest`, which take advantage of the `DataConnectors` and `ExecutionEngine` that are features of the V3-style Datasource.  `BatchRequest` enables your V3 Checkpoint to filter and sort your batches, allowing the Checkpoint run on the latest single batch of data, or the latest year of batches, with multi-batch Expectations soon to come.
 To perform the migration, please refer to the example below:

 #### V2-Style Checkpoint